GrahamDeprecated/Laravel-CloudFlare-API/README.md

 This option (`'connections'`) is where each of the connections are setup for your application.
 Examples of configuration have been included, but you may add as many connection as you would like.

+## Usage

+There is currently no usage documentation besides the [API Documentation](http://grahamcampbell.github.io/Laravel-CloudFlare-API
+) for Laravel CloudFlare API.

 ## License

 Apache License